andrewsolis/cs401/docs/unit05/intro_to_flask.rst

 ``debug=True`` option tells Flask to print verbose debug statements while the server is running.
-The ``host=0.0.0.0`` option instructs the server to listen on all network interfaces; basically this means you can reach the server from inside and outside the host VM.
+The ``host=0.0.0.0`` option instructs the server to listen on all network interfaces; basically this means you can reach the server from inside and outside the host machine.

 Run the Flask App